Beautiful World (Hikaru Utada song): Background and development

 In 2006, Utada released their fifth studio album, Ultra Blue, led by the digital single "This Is Love".
 In February 2007, Utada released "Flavor of Life", the theme song for the drama Hana Yori Dango Returns, which became one of their most commercially successful singles, selling over eight million downloads and becoming the second most digitally successful song of 2007 globally.

 On April 20, Utada's song "Kiss & Cry" began to be used in commercials for Nissin Foods' Freedom Project advertising campaign, and was released as a digital download on May 31.
-Utada's recording of the jazz standard "Fly Me to the Moon", originally found on their "Wait & See (Risk)" (2000) single, was rearranged and released as a digital download on June 29.
+Utada's recording of the jazz standard "Fly Me to the Moon", originally found on the "Wait & See (Risk)" (2000) single, was rearranged and released as a digital download on June 29.
 Renditions of this song had previously been used in the original Neon Genesis Evangelion animation's soundtrack, and Utada's version was used in trailers for Evangelion: 1.0 You Are (Not) Alone.

-Since Utada had not read the movie's script before writing the theme songs for any of the first three Rebuild movies, Utada took her inspirations from Shinji wanting to see his friends and the real world again at the end of End of Evangelion, and Asuka's realization that she did desire love from other people.
-Utada's relationship with her mother, a musician herself, and her mental illness later in life influenced her Evangelion songs.
-For this reason, out of all Eva characters she identified the most with Asuka.
+Since Utada had not read the movie's script before writing the theme songs for any of the first three Rebuild movies, Utada took their inspirations from Shinji wanting to see his friends and the real world again at the end of End of Evangelion, and Asuka's realization that she did desire love from other people.
+Utada's relationship with their mother, a musician herself, and her mental illness later in life influenced their Evangelion songs; for this reason, they identified the most with Asuka.

-Promotion and release
+Composition and release

+Musically, "Beautiful World" is a love song, inspired by mid-tempo house and dance music.
+According to Utada, they had already said everything they wanted to say in the song through the melody and arrangement, so they made the lyrics subdued so as not to get in the way.
+The artist also said that they created the song with a "wish" at its roots, with an elusive, fluffy feel like the wind or a smell in mind.
 "Beautiful World" debuted on the radio and was released as a ringtone on July 23, 2007.
-In early September, Utada performed the song at many music entertainment programs in Japan: at Count Down TV on the night of September 1, Hey!
-Hey!
-Hey!
-Music Champ on September 3, Utaban on September 6, and both Music Station and Music Fighter on September 7.
-"Beautiful World" was performed during Utada's two date concert series Wild Life in December 2010.

-Articles about Utada appeared in music and fashion magazines in August and September 2007, to promote the single.
-This included R&R Newsmaker, What's In?, CD Data, Barfout!, Oricon Style, Pia, Pop Teen and Patipati.
+"Beautiful World" was released as a double A-side with "Kiss & Cry," which premiered on August 29, 2007, through Toshiba-EMI as a CD single and a digital download.

 Planitb Acoustica Remix

 In 2009, the song was rearranged for the second film of the Rebuild of Evangelion series, as "Beautiful World (Planitb Acoustica Mix)".
 It was released as a digital download on June 28, 2009.
-Utada worked with Russell McNamara, who had previously made remixes of their songs "Distance", "Traveling", "Hikari" and "Simple and Clean" between 2001–2002.
+Utada worked with Russell McNamara, who had previously made remixes of "Distance", "Traveling", "Hikari" and "Simple and Clean" between 2001–2002.
 The song was commercially successful, reaching number 8 on the Billboard Japan Hot 100.
 It was added as the final track of Utada's second compilation album Utada Hikaru Single Collection Vol. 2 in late 2010.